-See More Wildlife with Local GuidesSearch for rare spirit bears, grizzlies, black bears and wolves with expert guides who know the Great Bear Rainforest intimately
+See More Wildlife with Local GuidesSearch for rare spirit bears, grizzlies and wolves with indigenous Gitga'at residents who know the Great Bear Rainforest intimately

-Humpback Whales at Close RangeWatch humpback whales feed and breach as we weave through the sheltered waters of some of the most remote coastal wilderness on Earth
+Humpback Whales at Close RangeWatch humpback whales feed and breach as we weave through the sheltered waters of some of the most pristine coastal wilderness on Earth

 Our Quality–Value Guarantee Ensures Your Outstanding Nature Adventure Natural Habitat Adventures offers an exclusive guarantee, which clearly states that we will meet the lofty expectations we set forth in our promotional materials.
 To our knowledge, this is the most ambitious guarantee made by any adventure travel company.
 Read our important promise.